 Some of the information may seem vague or not direct enough but that’s to encourage you to do your own research and testing.
 What works for some may not feel the same for others and without the ability to make your own conclusions you will not be able to play Sorceress as effectively as some.

 Risky to play and difficult to master, Sorceress provides an engaging play experience that is rewarding and makes it boring to play other classes.
-If you can’t find anything here or think anything should be added, feel free to ask in the Discord.

 What skills do I use for Pre-Awaken grinding?

 It really doesn’t take that long to get to 56, you’re basically going to be mashing Claws of Darkness (S + LMB), Dark Flame (S + LMB + RMB), Black Wave (S + RMB > S + LMB + RMB), Dream Of Doom (Shift + E) and Shadow Eruption (Shift + F).
 Go for back and down attacks, figure out which abilities CC then play around and have fun.
 You can also use Bloody Calamity (Shift + A/D > Space) for some extra healing.

 How do I regen Mana while grinding?

 Good shard management is a necessary skill to develop.
 The Q buff not only gives an AP Bonus but can also be used to regenerate Mana, by combining it with Dark Trade you are able to absorb twice in a row for a more sizeable Mana boost although the AP Buff will just reset itself.
 If you’re still having troubles keeping your mana up, the best recommendation is to take the Mana on Hit addon for Dream Of Doom.
 Hitting a pack of mobs with it will usually give you 70% of your Mana back and is useful for mindless grinding when you don’t feel like paying attention to using your shards to do it.